ulrich/emberjs-simple-counter/README.md

-## This is an EmberJS application based on simple counter and tested with CasperJS
+## This basic EmberJS application is based on simple counter

 You can see the application running here: http://jsfiddle.net/6tZhR/1/